freeCodeCamp/freeCodeCamp/guide/english/wordpress/index.md

 Whether it is page transitions or a customized contact form, WordPress users are only a few clicks away from success and a beautiful website.

+### WordPress Community

+If you would like to meet new people who are interested in Wordpress there are many meetups around the world including huge events called WordCamp which can be a great place to network.

 ### WordPress as Blogging Platform

 Blogging is a foundational feature of WordPress.
 One of the primary things it allows you to do is create individual "posts", and designate a main blog page that displays them in chronological order.